escoo1/rag-chatbot/README.md

 You should see logs like:

-"✅ Importiert: ZGB.txt
+✅ Importiert: ZGB.txt

 ✅ Importiert: OR.txt

-Import abgeschlossen: 2800 Embeddings in Chroma (Server-Modus)"
+Import abgeschlossen: 2800 Embeddings in Chroma (Server-Modus)

 Those steps are importanant, otherwise the bot will not function correctly!